import pymembrane

 System Class#

 PyMembrane uses a modular design where different components act as autonomously as possible.
-The System class encompasses five independent classes, which include three that form the mesh (vertices, edges, and faces), two supplementary classes to compute geometrical properties over the mesh, and functions for data export for visualization and analysis<dumper>.
+The System class manages the mesh (vertices, edges, and faces), exposes compute geometrical properties, and provides data export for visualization and analysis through System.dumper.

 Before you start#